n3wt0n/BlogPosts/001 - Container image promotion across environments - Registry.md

 In this series, I will explore different ways to do so... with the help of __Azure DevOps__

-Part of the series:
-1. Container image promotion using a Registry as repo (_this article_)
-2. Container image promotion using the Build Artifact approach (_coming soon_)
-3. Container image promotion using the Build Artifact approach - YAML (_coming soon_)

 ### Intro

 In this article, the first of the series, we will explore the simplest and most used  way (at least in my experience) to promote a Container image across different environments.

 We will use a non-environment-specific registry as a base repo, and we will push the image to this registry during the _build_ phase.
 Then, we will take the image and push it to some environment-specific registries in the _release_ phases as we move forward.

 ### The Build

 As step "zero", we want to create our container image with all we need for our application to function properly.
 I will not focus on the image creation at this time.

 > There are two ways to "install" your code onto a container image: a multi-step Dockerfile which compiles your code AND create the image, or compiling the application outside the container and then simply install it into the image.